denoland/manual/runtime/permission_apis.md

 > ⚠️ See [`PermissionDescriptor`](/api?s=Deno.PermissionDescriptor) in API
 > reference for more details.

+> ⚠️ In 1.30 and onwards, synchronous API counterparts (ex.
+> `Deno.permissions.querySync`) exist for all the APIs described below.

 ## Query permissions

 Check, by descriptor, if a permission is granted or not.